openmas-ai/openmas/docs/architecture.md

-# SimpleMas Architecture
+# OpenMAS Architecture

-This document provides an overview of the SimpleMas architecture.
+This document provides an overview of the OpenMAS architecture.

 ## Core Components

 ### Agent

-The `Agent` class is the central component in SimpleMas.
+The `Agent` class is the central component in OpenMAS.
 It provides:

 - Message handling
 - Communication management